Paul Weinstein Jr.

 Program Director, Sr. Lecturer

-A veteran of two Presidential Administrations, Weinstein was the senior advisor to the Simpson-Bowles Commission, which was created by President Obama to address the nation’s mid-and long-term fiscal challenges.
-President Clinton appointed Weinstein as Special Assistant to the President and served as chief of staff of the White House Domestic Policy Council.
-Later he became a senior advisor for policy planning to Vice President Gore.
-Before joining the Clinton administration, Weinstein served as a legislative aide to former Representative C. Thomas McMillen (D-MD) and then-Senator Albert Gore Jr. (D-TN).
+A veteran of two Presidential Administrations, Weinstein was senior advisor to the Simpson-Bowles Commission, which was created by President Obama to address the nation’s mid-and long-term fiscal challenges.
+President Clinton appointed Weinstein as Special Assistant to the President and chief of staff of the White House Domestic Policy Council.
+Later, he became a senior advisor for policy planning to Vice President Gore.
+Before joining the Clinton administration, Weinstein served as a senior legislative aide to former Representative C. Thomas McMillen (D-MD) and Senator Albert Gore Jr. (D-TN).

 Weinstein currently sits on the board of the Progressive Policy Institute, where he was a senior fellow and then chief operating officer between 2001 and 2008.
-He is also senior policy adviser to the Promontory Interfinancial Network, a leading fin-tech based in Arlington, Virginia.
+He is senior policy adviser to IntraFi, a leading fin-tech based in Arlington, Virginia, and the primary author of its Quarterly Bank Survey.
 Weinstein received his Bachelor of Science in Foreign Service from Georgetown University and his Masters from Columbia University.